 Some articles suggest that you can kill ich with heat.
 This makes logical sense.
 The water becomes too hot for the ich to survive.
-Once you have acclimated your tank to the temperature desired it needs to be maintained for at least ten days.
+Once you have acclimated your tank to the temperature desired, it needs to be maintained for at least ten days.
 This will ensure that all of the parasites have been killed.

 So what exactly is dropsy?
-It is a build up of fluid in the body cavity of the fish.
-Often the fish looks bloated with raised scales.
+It is a buildup of fluid in the body cavity of the fish.
+Often, the fish looks bloated with raised scales.
 The fish almost resembles a pinecone.
-Since there are so many different causes dropsy must be taken seriously.
-In many cases once the issue has progressed to the point of dropsy it may already be too late for the fish.
+Since there are so many different causes, dropsy must be taken seriously.
+In many cases, once the issue has progressed to the point of dropsy, it may already be too late for the fish.

 - The next step is to attempt to treat.
-Since dropsy has many different causes it is best to just get medication that says it helps to treat dropsy.
+Since dropsy has many different causes, it is best to just get medication that says it helps to treat dropsy.
 Many medications for bacterial and parasitic infections have this right on the label.
-However, if the dropsy is caused by liver failure there is very little that you can do for this fish.
+However, if the dropsy is caused by liver failure, there is very little that you can do for this fish.

-If the popeye is effecting both eyes it is possible that poor water quality may be the culprit.
+If the popeye is affecting both eyes, it is possible that poor water quality may be the culprit.
 Simply do a water change and ensure that you treat the water properly for your fish.
-If water quality was the problem the popeye should clear up on its own with a little time.
+If water quality was the problem, the popeye should clear up on its own with a little time.

-If the popeye is only in one eye it is likely to have been caused by the fish bumping into something in the tank.
-Essentially this is like the fish getting a bruise, or a knot after running into a wall.
-If this is the case then the popeye will go away on its own in time, just like with bruises with people.
+If the popeye is only in one eye, it is likely to have been caused by the fish bumping into something in the tank.
+Essentially, this is like the fish getting a bruise or a knot after running into a wall.
+If this is the case, then the popeye will go away on its own in time, just like with bruises with people.

 Don't Freak Out!